littlebee/react-datum/CONTRIBUTING.md

 I instead opted to build a separate combined css file in dist that the user can than optionally decide not to use at all.

-## Using jQuery
+## TBD

-I love jQuery.
-There I said it.
-But...
-I hate that we have to insist people install it as a dependency.

-In the React community, I think the general feeling is that you shouldn't be reaching directly into the DOM, or need to.
-However, that said, we work in the real world which jQuery has been a huge part of for a really long time.
-Our tilegrid component does a great job of directly manipulating the DOM for optimal performance with collections of thousands.

-We are not going to see jQuery go away over night.
-And, as you will see with many of the tests, jQuery still does a great job of reducing the noise of constantly calling methods like `document.getElementById('#someID')` and `document.querySelector({fully qualified path})`

-For tests, continue to use jQuery.
-Those should be as easy to write as possible (so people will).

-For the components except **ReactDatum.Tilegrid**, let's not use jQuery and try doing things the React Way (whatever that means).

-For **ReactDatum.Tilegrid**, I think it will continue using jQuery for some time.
-I can see it being reimagined in a React way in the future, but not now.
-And besides, our internal experience using it, as it currently is, has been pretty good over the last year.
-We may setup a seperate dist file or perhaps a seperate repo / npm package in the nearer future and achieve the same objective of removing jQuery dependence from the react-datum core components.

-We should also consider splitting out src/datums/collectionPicker as well.
-It doesn't rely on jQuery, but it does pull an additional 30k of source from react-select.
-If it were it's own component, and Tilegrid were on it's own, the react-datum.min.js file size would be 60Kb less (estimate).
-As of 11.2015 react-datum.min.js is 100Kb.
+We should also consider splitting out src/datums/collectionPicker.
+It doesn't rely on jQuery, but it does pull an additional 30K of source from react-select.
+If it were it's own component, the react-datum.min.js file size would be about 30K less in size.
+As of 12.19.2015 react-datum.min.js is 74K.